ISCA AWARDS 2025: Global IRTS

 All shortlisted finalists will receive communication support from ISCA in their efforts to promote their awards and nominations.

-All shortlisted finalists will be awarded a trip to Madrid, Spain to showcase their work on the global stage, and be announced at the award show during ISCA’s MOVE Congress 2023 15-17 November 2023 (flight, hotel and fee covered*).
+All shortlisted finalists will be awarded a trip to Copenhagen, Denmark to showcase their work on the global stage, and be announced at the award show during ISCA’s MOVE Congress 2025 29-31 October2025 (flight, hotel and fee covered*).

 Win a cash prize